 The evolution of our species has been the leading cause of environmental destruction throughout history, and yet we continue to "advance" our civilizations under the misguided presumption that we know better than nature.
 Factory farms are modern day pseudo-farms where the animals will never roam freely and are often fed high amounts of GMO grains and growth hormones, among other things.
 Dairy can be a healthy source of fat and can be great (if you don’t have any specific allergies), but it’s important to have grass-fed dairy products.
 If you are trying to lose some extra weight, it’s best to cut back on any dairy and opt for other healthy fats such as avocado, nuts, seeds, coconut and olive oils instead.

 Whether you want to lose some extra weight, increase your energy or even help to reverse a chronic illness, it all starts with what you eat!
 Eliminating these foods can help make a big difference in your energy levels and the extra weight you are carrying.

-To give you some extra guidance on where to start, we'd love to invite you to join us for our upcoming 21 Day Food Matters Program, kicking off January 15th.
+To give you some extra guidance on where to start, we'd love to invite you to join us for our upcoming 21 Day Gluten Free Program, kicking off January 14th.

 There's a big community of people ready to do the program with you and support you along the way!